github-community-projects/graphql-client/guides/collocated-call-sites.md

 # Collocated Call Sites

 The collocation best practice comes from the [Relay.js](https://facebook.github.io/relay/) library where GraphQL queries and views always live side by side to make it possible to reason about isolated components of an application.
+Both the query and display form one highly cohesive unit.
+Callers are decoupled from the data dependencies the function requires.

 ## Ruby method collocation